rsocket/rsocket-kotlin/README.md

 ### More examples:

-- [interactions](examples/interactions) - contains usages of some supported functions
 - [multiplatform-chat](examples/multiplatform-chat) - chat implementation with JVM server and JS/JVM client with shared classes and serializing data using [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization)
 - [nodejs-tcp-transport](examples/nodejs-tcp-transport) - implementation of TCP transport for nodejs